learn-co-students/nyc-mhtn-040218/43-react-jwt-auth/README.md

   - using dotenv-rails to hide your encryption key
 - How to use tokens to secure a Rails API
   - Authentication
-    - has_secure_password && password_digest
-    - validation
     - Headers
       - Authorization: Token token=123123123
   - Authorization
+  - frontend vs backend validation
+  - Review Mod 2 Concepts:
+    - has_secure_password && password_digest
+    - validation

 ### Afternoon (React)